AbdullahSalihOner/e-commerce-expert-backend/README.md

     - POST `/api/users/create`: Create a new user with one or more roles.
     - PUT `/api/users/update/{id}`: Update user details and roles.
     - DELETE `/api/users/delete/{id}`: Delete a user.

+## Step 14: Added Validation for User Email Uniqueness and Product Stock Check

+In this step, we added mechanisms to ensure that:
+1. When a user tries to register or update their profile, their email must be unique.
+If the email is already in use by another user, the system will return an error.
+2. When placing an order, the system checks if the requested products have sufficient stock.
+If any of the products are out of stock, an error will be thrown and the order will not be processed.

+### Changes Made:

+#### **User Email Uniqueness Check:**
+- Updated the `UserService` to check if the email is already in use when creating or updating a user.
+- If the email is already in use, a `DuplicateResourceException` is thrown with an HTTP 409 (Conflict) status.
+- Updated the `UserRepository` to include the `existsByEmail` method for checking email existence.

+#### **Product Stock Check in OrderService:**
+- Added logic to the `OrderService` to verify if the requested products have sufficient stock when placing an order.
+- If any product is out of stock, an `OutOfStockException` is thrown with an HTTP 400 (Bad Request) status.

+### Benefits:
+- **User Management**: Ensures that no duplicate email addresses are used in the system, which enhances data integrity and user experience.
+- **Order Management**: Prevents orders from being placed if the requested products are out of stock, which improves inventory management.

+### Example API Endpoints:
+1. **UserController**:
+    - POST `/api/users/create`: Creates a new user, checks if the email is unique.
+    - PUT `/api/users/update/{id}`: Updates user information, checks if the email is unique.

+2. **OrderController**:
+    - POST `/api/orders/place`: Places an order, checks product stock before processing the order.